Outback: C, 2005

 Acquired from the above by the present owner in 2005

 Imants Tillers: Land Beyond Goodbye, Sherman Galleries, Sydney, 20 October – 12 November 2005

 I. Tillers, Imants Tillers: Land Beyond Goodbye, Sydney, exh. cat., illus.

-"The Outback paintings refer to the spiritual heart of Australia and my imagined relationship to this 'unsolved' heart, for I was born in Australia and Australia is my homeland.
+Reflecting on his Outback series as a whole, Tillers has said: "The Outback paintings refer to the spiritual heart of Australia and my imagined relationship to this 'unsolved' heart, for I was born in Australia and Australia is my homeland.
 The names of towns and localities present in many of these works, like William Creek, Lake Eyre, Broken Hill, Coober Pedy, Kata Tjuta, Kununurra and Faraway Bay, I use as a kind of readymade poetry.
-They are also places I have visited on my 'unfinished journey'"
+They are also places I have visited on my 'unfinished journey'."